R1: Doctoral Universities – Highest research activity as described by the Carnegie Classification of Institutions of Higher Education.

-WVU is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools..
+WVU is accredited by the Higher Learning Commission.
 Many WVU programs hold specialized accreditation.

 The WVU Board of Governors is the governing body of WVU.
 The Higher Education Policy Commission in West Virginia is responsible for developing, establishing, and overseeing the implementation of a public policy agenda for the state’s four-year colleges and universities.
-James P. Clements is WVU’s 23rd president.
+E. Gordon Gee is WVU’s 24th president.

 Public, land-grant institution, founded in 1867.

-The WVU System spans the state, including 518 buildings on 15,880 acres (main campus 430 buildings/1,456 acres).
-Eleven main campus buildings are on the National Register of Historic Places, and WVU operates eight experimental farms and four forests throughout the state, in addition to WVU Jackson’s Mill State 4-H Camp and Lifelong Learning Center near Weston.
+The WVU System spans the state, including 518 buildings on 15,880 acres.
+The Morgantown campus has 245 buildings (11 on the National Register of Historic Places) on 1,892 acres.
+WVU operates 10 experimental farms and four forests throughout the state, in addition to WVU Jackson’s Mill State 4-H Camp.

 Faculty and Staff Profile

-Excellent faculty—16 of whom have been named Carnegie Foundation Professors of the Year—guide and mentor students.
+Excellent faculty—19 of whom have been named Carnegie Foundation Professors of the Year—guide and mentor students.

 Other Academic (faculty equivalents/ researchers):

-Choose from over 400 student organizations, or participate in an active intramural program or variety of club sports.
+Choose from 467 student organizations, or participate in an active intramural program or a variety of club sports.

-More than 800 students traveled to another country for study abroad courses in the 2011-12 academic year.
+The number of students traveling to another country for study abroad courses in the 2014-15 academic year.

 Service and Learning